 Continued training is an established technique for domain adaptation if access to in-domain resources is possible.
 The method entails initially training on out-of-domain data, and then continuing training on in-domain data \cite{luong2015stanford}. \newcite{chen2017cost} and \newcite{zhang2018sentence} improve upon this paradigm by integrating a domain classifier or a domain similarity metric into NMT and modifying the training cost based on weights indicating in-domain or out-of-domain data. \newcite{sajjad2017multidomain} and \newcite{farajian2017multidomain} use continued training in a multi-domain setup and propose various ways of fine-tuning to in-domain data.
-Standard continued training \cite{luong2015stanford} leads to catastrophic forgetting, evident by the degrading performance on the out-of-domain dataset. \newcite{freitag2016fast} addressed this issue by ensembling the original and the fine-tuned model.
-We show that the model we propose obtains significant improvements compared to a baseline with the ensembling paradigm.
+Standard continued training \cite{luong2015stanford} leads to catastrophic forgetting, evident by the degrading performance on the out-of-domain dataset. \newcite{freitag2016fast} address this issue by ensembling the original and the fine-tuned model.
+We show that our model obtains significant improvements compared to a baseline with the ensembling paradigm.
 In contrast to these previous works, we do not know the domains during training.
 Our proposed approaches model the domain implicitly by looking at document-level context.
 Moreover, we evaluate performance on domains not seen during training.

-\newcite{bapna-firat2019nonparametric} propose a retrieval-based method that adapts to unseen domains at inference time.
-They retrieve phrase pairs from a training set and use the encoded source and target phrases in the decoder.
-However, during inference-time adaptation to an unseen domain, they retrieve phrase pairs from the unseen domain's parallel training data.
-In contrast, at inference, we only assume access to the previous source sentences within the current document and we never use any monolingual or parallel data from the unseen domain.
+\newcite{naradowsky2020machine} adapt to unseen domains using bandit learning techniques.
+The method relies on explicit user feedback which is not always easily available. \newcite{bapna-firat2019nonparametric} propose a retrieval-based method that, at inference time, adapts to domains not seen during training.
+However, they assume access to in-domain parallel data at inference time, and they retrieve parallel phrases from this in-domain data.
+In our zero-resource experiments, we have no access to in-domain parallel data.